open-telemetry/opentelemetry-demo/test/README.md

 ## Testing services with Trace-based tests

-To run the entire test suite of trace-based tests you can run the command:
+To run the entire test suite of trace-based tests, run the command:

 ```sh
 make run-tracetesting